 But the men were exhausted and disoriented, and the harsh weather prevented them from finding the Newfoundland.
 Sadly, the Newfoundland had no wireless machine — the ship’s owners had removed it the previous week because it seemed an unnecessary expense.
 With no means of communication, both captains presumed that the men were safe aboard the other’s ship.
 Neither sent out a search or even sounded the ship’s whistle through the night.
 One hundred and thirty two sealers were stranded on the ice for two nights.
 By the time the men were rescued, 77 had perished from the cold.

 An inquiry into the disaster was held in 1915.
 Although nobody was held legally responsible, the captains of the Newfoundland and Stephano, as well as George Tuff — the officer in charge of the sealers on the ice — were all found guilty of errors in judgement.
 The commission recommended that all ships must carry wireless sets, barometers, and thermometers.
 In response to the tragedy of the Southern Cross, legislation was passed to prohibit vessels from carrying more than 35,000 pelts.
 Family members could take some comfort knowing that conditions would be better and safer for future sealers.

-On the 100th anniversary of the 1914 sealing disaster approaches, many Newfoundlanders reflected on the lives lost and lessons learned.
+In 2014, the 100th anniversary of the 1914 sealing disaster, many Newfoundlanders reflected on the lives lost and lessons learned.
 The Elliston Heritage Foundation launched a campaign to create an interpretive centre to commemorate all the sealers about the Newfoundland and Southern Cross.
-A memorial statue, created by Morgan MacDonald, depicts the true story of a father and son who were found frozen in an embrace.
-It’s a haunting image, but one we must remember to honour all those affected by this tragic event.

 Death on the Ice, by Cassie Brown